-Notre Dame de Bougival
+Notre Dame de Bougival Church

-I found this church and its square incredibly beautiful and photogenic so I spent a lot of time taking pictures here.
-The Romanesque style building was founded during the XII century by Louis VII.
-The construction of the nave will come later, in the XIII century.
+We find the church of Notre Dame de Bougival and its square incredibly beautiful and photogenic.
+The Romanesque style building was founded during the XII century by King Louis VII.
+The construction of the nave was built later, in the XIII century.
 The richly decorated clock tower, also from the XII century, is the most interesting part of this church.
-The interior is nothing special, in my opinion, but if you arrived to here go and have a look anyway.
+The interior of the church is nothing special, in our opinion, but it is worth a short visit.

-La Belle Epoque
+Bougival and La Belle Époque

-The XIXth century was also la “Belle Epoque” for this little town, with its promenades, boaters, taverns, restaurants and hotels.
-Le Bal des Canotiers and le Bal de la Grenouillere competed to have Parisians dancing on their Sunday Bal while the Casinos of Rueil-Malmaison and Bougival had a fleeting success.
+The XIXth century was also the century of La Belle Époque for this little town, with its promenades, boaters, taverns, restaurants, and hotels.
+Le Bal des Canotiers and Le Bal de la Grenouillere competed to have Parisians dancing on their Sunday Bal while the Casinos of Rueil-Malmaison and Bougival had a fleeting success.

 And what about the Eighth Wonder of the World?
 In the end, we have decided to write a dedicated post.